-\textbf{Deep clustering}.
-The success of deep learning has contributed to the growth of \textit{deep clustering}.
-One branch of deep clustering performs clustering after learning a representation.
-For example, \cite{tian2014learning} use autoencoder to learn low dimensional features and then run $K$-Means to get clustering results (AE+$K$-Means).
-Instead, N2D \cite{mcconville2019n2d} applies UMAP to find the best clusterable manifold of the obtained embedding, and then run $K$-Means to discover higher-quality clusters.
-The other category of algorithms tries to optimize clustering and representation learning jointly.
-The closest work to us is DEC \cite{xie2016unsupervised}, which learns a mapping from the input space to a low dimensional latent space through iteratively optimizing clustering-oriented objective.
-As a modified version of DEC, while IDEC claims to preserve the local structure of the data, their contribution is nothing more than adding a reconstruction loss.
-JULE \cite{yang2016joint} unifies representation learning with clustering, which can be considered as a neural extension of hierarchical clustering.
-DSC devises a dual autoencoder to embed data into latent space, and then deep spectral clustering is applied to obtain label assignments \cite{yang2019deep}.
-ASPC-DA \cite{guo2019adaptive} combines data augmentation with self-paced learning to encourage the learned features to be cluster-oriented.
-While sometimes they both evaluate performance in terms of accuracy, we would like to highlight that \emph{deep clustering and visual self-supervised learning (SSL)} are two different research fields.
-SSL typically uses more powerful CNN architecture (applicable only to image data) and uses sophisticated techniques such as contrastive learning \cite{he2020momentum}, data augmentation, and clustering \cite{zhan2020online,ji2019invariant,van2020scan} for better performance on large-scale datasets such as ImageNet.
-Deep clustering, however, uses general MLP architecture (applicable to both image and vector data), so it is difficult to scale directly to large datasets without considering those sophisticated techniques.
+\textbf{Deep Clustering.} The success of deep learning has contributed to the growth of \textit{deep clustering} \cite{gao2020clustering,li2020consistent}.
+One branch of deep learning performs clustering after learning low-dimensional embeddings.
+For example, \cite{tian2014learning} uses autoencoder to learn low-dimensional features and then runs $K$-Means to get clustering results (AE+$K$-Means).
+Instead, N2D \cite{mcconville2019n2d} applies UMAP to find the best clusterable manifold of the learned embeddings, and then runs $K$-Means to discover higher-quality clusters.
+The other category of algorithms tries to optimize clustering and dimensionality reduction jointly.
+The closest work to us is DEC \cite{xie2016unsupervised}, which learns a mapping from the input space to a low-dimensional latent space through iteratively optimizing clustering-oriented objective.
+As a modified version of DEC, while IDEC claims to preserve the local structure of data, their contribution is nothing more than adding a reconstruction loss.
+Besides, JULE \cite{yang2016joint} unifies representation learning with clustering, which can be considered as a neural extension of hierarchical clustering.
+Instead, SpectralNet \cite{shaham2018spectralnet} directly embeds the input into the Laplacian eigenspace in which clustering is performed.
+DSC \cite{yang2019deep} devises a dual autoencoder to embed data into latent space, and then deep spectral clustering is applied to obtain label assignments.
+Moreover, DDC \cite{ren2020deep} proposes to use a density-based clustering algorithm to initialize cluster centers and then perform image cluster discovery.